langchain-ai/langchain/docs/tracing/local_installation.md

    _Note: The `langchain` command was installed when you installed the LangChain library using (`pip install langchain`)._

 4. After the server has started, it will open the [Local UI](http://localhost).
 In the terminal, it will also display environment variables that you can configure to send your traces to the server.
 For more details on this, refer to the Environment Setup section below.

-5. To stop the server, run the following command in your terminal:
+5. To stop the server, you can run the following command in your terminal:
    ```bash
    langchain plus stop
    ```